 We have agreed to file a resale registration statement for the Convertible Notes.
-Under the Convertible Notes Registration Rights Agreement we are required to register the resale of the Convertible Notes under the Securities Act.
+Under the registration rights agreement we are required to register the resale of the Convertible Notes under the Securities Act.
 Until such a registration statement has been declared effective, holders of the Convertible Notes may not offer or sell the Convertible Notes except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act and applicable state securities laws or pursuant to an effective registration statement.
 The SEC, however, has broad discretion to determine whether any registration statement will be declared effective and may delay or deny the effectiveness of any such registration statement filed by us for a variety of reasons.
 Our ability to have declared effective by the SEC a registration statement pertaining to the resale of the Convertible Notes on a timely basis will depend upon our ability to resolve any issues that may be raised by the SEC.
 No assurance can be given as to when a registration statement with respect to the Convertible Notes will become effective.
-Failure to have the registration statement become effective could adversely affect the liquidity and price of the Convertible Notes issue price and interest accrued prior to the issue date of the additional Convertible Notes; provided that if any such additional notes are not fungible with the Convertible Notes initially offered hereby for U.S. federal income tax purposes, those additional notes will have a separate CUSIP number.
-Subject to certain exceptions, the Convertible Notes Indenture will provide that the Convertible Notes and any shares of common stock issued upon conversion of the Convertible Notes will bear a restricted securities legend until the date that is one year after the later of last date of original issuance of the Convertible Notes or the last day of issuance of any additional Convertible Notes, or such later date, if any, as may be required by applicable law.
-We may, but are not required to, remove the restricted securities legend from any global Convertible Notes promptly after such date.
-However, because the issuance of any additional Convertible Notes would cause such date to be delayed beyond one year after the last date of original issuance of the Convertible Notes offered hereby, any additional Convertible Notes that we issue at a later date will cause the removal of the restricted legend, if at all, to be delayed beyond such date.
-As a result of the foregoing, your ability to resell in the public market the Convertible Notes and common stock issuable upon conversion of the Convertible Notes may be delayed, which may adversely affect the size of the market for these securities and pricing on re-sales.
+Failure to have the registration statement become effective could adversely affect the liquidity and price of the Convertible Notes.